 Additionally, IoT sensors can be embedded into the construction project itself, to track status.
 For example, embedded IoT devices can measure whether concrete has been properly poured, even when the concrete has become set and fixed, and whether any unintended movement is occurring.
 When the entire project has been completed, property management teams can continue to monitor the status of the entire building.
 This real-time information is crucial to ensure structural integrity, and is not possible without 5G and IoT.

 As can be seen, 5G opens up many new opportunities to enhance the entire workflow of the architecture and construction industry, from creating and modifying blueprints, to tracking the progress and even finished results of construction projects.
 Yet, as with all mission-critical business information, a reliable and responsive network infrastructure must be in place to operate alongside 5G, connecting all the devices, applications, data and cloud platforms.
-Network security must also sufficiently protect the valuable BIM data, and other crucial digital assets.
+Network security solution must also sufficiently protect the valuable BIM data, and other crucial digital assets.

-CITIC Telecom CPC addresses all these needs with highly scalable tailored ICT solutions, comprising TrueCONNECT™ private network solutions, TrustCSI™ managed information security solutions, DataHOUSE™ cloud data center solutions, and SmartCLOUD™ cloud computing solutions with disaster recovery capabilities, helping every smart industry accelerate digital transformation in the 5G+ era.
+CITIC Telecom CPC addresses all these needs with highly scalable tailored ICT solutions, comprising TrueCONNECT™ private network solutions, TrustCSI™ managed information security solutions, DataHOUSE™ cloud data center solutions, and SmartCLOUD™ enterprise cloud computing solutions with disaster recovery capabilities, helping every smart industry accelerate digital transformation in the 5G+ era.
 Contact us to learn more.

 Thank you for your enquiry.